 This is in contrast to the spiritual concept of hearing, which represents a process, a movement through time, an evolutionary progression, one of effort, concentration, and organization of parts.

 One can draw forth water- the source of life (mayim chaim)- by going into the depths of the wellspring.

 This is why learning Gemara b’iyun means learning Gemara deeply, sourcing the physical expression of many varied opinions back to a higher root and seeing how all the fragmented parts of the sugya connect to form a sophisticated and beautiful expression of a higher truth.

 For more on the concept of the letter ayin and its potential corruption, see article on Parshas Metzora, section “Nega: Corruption of Oneg”.

 For more on the concept of Eichah and its relationship to ayekah, see article on Parshas Vayikra, section: “Ha’Min Ha’Eitz: The Source of Haman.”
 See specifically the last paragraph of this section.

 See article on Parshas Mikeitz, section: “Adam Ha’Rishon”.

-Food for thought: Moshe’s straight mateh which turned into a bent snake, the mitzvah of mezuza (which lies benton the doorpost), and the copper snake on the straight mateh which overcame the plague in the midbar are all connected to this topic, but are beyond the scope of this article.
+See Rashi, Bamidbar 15:39.
+Food for thought: the mitzvah of mezuza (which is placed bent on the doorpost) and the copper snake (bent) on the mateh (straight) in the midbar which overcame the plague both connect to this topic but are beyond the scope of this article.

 The Revolutionary Online Course that Will Transform the Way You Engage in Self-Development